danielfinnerty/computer_infrastructure/README.md

 - datetime
 - matplotlib.pyplot

-The code explanations and information resources can be found in problems.ipynb, with the finished code in `faang.py`.
+The code explanations and information sources can be found in `problems.ipynb`, with the finished code in `faang.py`.

 All downloaded data can be found in the `data` folder, and associated plots in the `plots` folder.

 ### Running the Notebook locally
-The notebook can be ran locally however, prior to doing this the repository will need to be cloned to your local machine through the following steps:
+The notebook can be ran locally however, prior to doing so the repository must be cloned to your local machine through the following steps:

 #### _Using cmder_